bitaculous/assetify/README.md

 **“All your assets are belong to us”**

-Assetify is our package for [Sprockets](https://github.com/sstephenson/sprockets "Sprockets: Rack-based asset packaging"), the Rack-based asset packaging system, with libraries we need for our projects at [Bitaculous](http://bitaculous.com "It's all about the bits, baby!").
+Assetify is our package for [Sprockets], the Rack-based asset packaging system, with libraries we need for our projects at [Bitaculous].

 [![Travis CI Status](https://travis-ci.org/bitaculous/assetify.svg)](http://travis-ci.org/bitaculous/assetify)
 [![Gemnasium Status](https://gemnasium.com/bitaculous/assetify.svg)](https://gemnasium.com/bitaculous/assetify)